lacchain/LACPass-LACChain-Component/README.md

 ### Requirements
 - Internet access
 - Make sure you have up and running and instance of the LACPass-LACChain component part of `IPS-national-backend` available at https://github.com/RACSEL/IPS-national-backend
-- Access to the 'client-helper.sh` executable script available at https://github.com/lacchain/IPS-national-backend/blob/master/lacchain-setup-helper/client-helper.sh
+- Access to the `client-helper.sh` executable script available at https://github.com/lacchain/IPS-national-backend/blob/master/lacchain-setup-helper/client-helper.sh
 - [Postman](https://www.postman.com/) software

 ### Verify Service availability